 - Must have inpatient and outpatient, mental health and substance abuse coverage and must be covered as any other illness or injury;

 - Must have coverage for injuries or illnesses that occur as a result of alcohol, illegal drugs or as the result of an attempt to commit suicide and must be covered as any other illness or injury;

 - Must have prescription drug coverage with a minimum of $100,000 coverage per policy (academic) year;

 - Must pay benefits worldwide (exemption from coverage in an international student’s home country is acceptable);

-- Must have provision for medical evacuation of not less than $50,000 to an international student’s home country; and
+- And must have provision for medical evacuation of not less than $50,000 to an international student’s home country; and

-- Must have provision for repatriation (after death, removal of remains) of not less than $25,000 to an international student’s home country.
+- And must have provision for repatriation (after death, removal of remains) of not less than $25,000 to an international student’s home country.